Crimes and Tickets

 You should know that there are special rules for some kinds of contracts, such as insurance contracts and contracts for pre-arranged funeral services.

-What should I know about people trying to sell me investments?
+What should you know about people trying to sell you investments?

-In Quebec, individuals or firms offering to invest your money in things such as shares in a company or mutual funds must be registered with the Autorité des marchés financiers, a government agency that oversees financial services.
+In Quebec, individuals or firms offering to invest your money in things such as shares in a company or mutual funds must be registered with the (“the AMF”), a government agency that oversees financial services.
 To make sure the individual or firm is registered, you can search the agency’s online registry or call 1-877-525-0337.

-Also, anyone calling herself a “financial planner” must have a special diploma from the Institut québécois de planification financière.
-In addition, she must have either a permit from the Autorité des marchés financiers or be a member of a professional association that has an agreement with the Autorité, such as the Quebec Order of Chartered Professional Accountants.
+Also, anyone calling themselves a “financial planner” must have a diploma from the Institute of Financial Planning.
+In addition, they must have either a permit from the Autorité des marchés financiers or be a member of a professional association that has an agreement with the AMF, such as the Quebec Order of Chartered Professional Accountants.

 To find out whether a person is a legitimate financial planner, you can check the directory on the website of the Institute or call the Institute at 514-767-4040 or 1-800-640-4050.

-Where can I get more information on financial fraud?
+Where can you get more information on financial fraud?

 Investing and financial advisors: